-The location for the proposed wind turbine is outside of the RAMSAR wetland boundary and so the flight path of migratory birds cannot be considered.
+The location of wind turbine is outside of the RAMSAR wetland boundary and so the flight path of migratory birds cannot be considered.

 The Environmental Protection Agency may be able to intervene in the event that the noise emitted from the turbine exceeds allowable limits.
 However, this can only be measured once the turbine is operational, and not before.